Is Tick Spray Bad for Dogs

 Natural Ticks Spray for Dogs – The Alternative to Chemical-Based Tick Treatments

 So far, we’ve only discussed how and why is tick spray bad for dogs.
 We’ve discovered that chemically-formulated tick spray has its good and bad points.
 And keeping ticks away is necessary to your dog’s wellbeing.
 However, you do have another option besides chemically derived tick treatments.
 Go natural!
 Flea and tick treatments are what started our company, PawPurity.
-In fact, it was a fear of using pesticides on my pets and doing in depth research that made me realize just how important ingredients in ticks sprays can be.
+In fact, it was a fear of using pesticides on my own pets and doing in depth research that made me realize just how important ingredients in ticks sprays can be.
 In my opinion, the question “is tick spray bad for dogs” the answer is “it depends.”
 That said, you also have to be aware that there are certain natural ingredients such as tea tree oil, ylang ylang, eucalyptus and other essential oils, that as natural as they are, should never be used on dogs.
 So read on about what PawPurity uses in its tick spray for dogs so you can learn how safe and effective it is.

 PawPurity products prioritize your dog’s safety and well-being.
 Our formulas offer high protection without side effects.
 Keep your pet happy and healthy with PawPurity.